codoworks/go-boilerplate/README.md

 #### Modular

-Speaking of login, this service is designed to be used alongside self-hosted [ory kratos](https://www.ory.sh/open-source/) for authentication.
+Speaking of login, this service is designed to be used with self-hosted [ory kratos](https://www.ory.sh/open-source/) for authentication.
 Since this boilerplate is designed to be modular, you may choose another service provider instead of Kratos.
 All you have to do is change the authentication.go middleware to your desired service.

 Similarly for authorisation, [ory keto](https://www.ory.sh/open-source/) is the default client for this service as it is well-designed to manage large volumes of transactions.

 #### Maintenance

-Often, you may need to run something in the background like a cleanup job or perhaps an email water.
+Often, you may need to run something in the background like a cleanup job or perhaps an email watcher.
 This service is designed with that in mind too.
 It even provides a watcher that you can run with an http server or indenpendently.
 Using the same structure you can create your own too.

 #### Administration